 Luisa, 23, puts it like this: “Mindfulness is less a practice, more a way of life.
 It’s about becoming aware of what’s actually happening in the here and now, not focusing on what has happened or what might happen.”

-You may hear some different acronyms about mindfulness flying around – here’s what they mean:
+You may hear some different acronyms about mindfulness.
+Here’s what they mean:

-- MBCT stands for ‘Mindfulness-Based Cognitive Therapy’.
-It combines mindfulness techniques with elements from cognitive therapy to help mental health problems like depression and anxiety.
+This type of therapy combines mindfulness techniques with elements from cognitive therapy to help improve mental health.
+This is particularly helpful with depression and anxiety.